liamjosephnolan/liamjosephnolan.github.io/index.md

 projects_page: projects.md
 ---

-## About Me

-I am an American Engineer living in Austria where I am pursuing a Master's Degree in Mechatronics.
-I have over four years of industry experience in Medical Devices and Robotics having worked as a Mechanical Design Engineer on a surgical robotics system at Ethicon.
-I am also well versed in software and robotic control having worked with Python, ROS, Linux, and MATLAB.
+## Who Am I?

-I built this website to showcase my professional experience and personal projects.
-I am passionate about the design and control of complex robotic systems, sustainable solutions for our future, and medical devices.
-I am currently writing my thesis on adaptive control implementation in ROS2 on low cost surgical robotics.
+I am a Robotics Engineer with four years of professional experience in surgical robotics.
+I am currently writing my thesis on using adaptive control methods in ROS for affordable surgical robotics
-I am looking for full time work starting in the fall of 2025.

-## Recent Work
+## Side Projects
-A couple of recent projects I have worked on in my spare time
+Curious about what I do in my spare time?
+Here are some side projects I have worked on.

 <!--projects-->